 Please move parked cars off the street

-Guelph’s 660 kilometres of sidewalks and multi-use paths take three days to clear.
+Guelph’s 701 kilometres of sidewalks and multi-use paths take three days to clear.
 Stretched end-to-end, they’re the same distance between Guelph and Montreal.
-We appreciate your patience as we work to get them cleared.
+Please wait three days after the snow stops to submit a sidewalk service request online.

 How you can help: